 Among those not driven by professional jealousy, it is obvious Boyden uses his profile to speak truth as it has been conveyed to him about the plight of indigenous people and to transmit those experiences to his own folk.
 He is not plotting to steal a spotlight away from indigenous voices engaged in the fight, nor claim their persecution as his own.
 While it is true, a full-fledged indigenous person would offer a more compelling testament to the perils of indigenous identity, it is also true that the audiences of white folk assembled to hear them would be much smaller than that which Boyden or Downie would command.
 That is why they lend their voices to the fight – they have a bigger stage.

-Boyden always maintained he was of mostly Celtic blood with indigenous ancestry somewhere in his family tree.
+Boyden always maintained he is of mostly Celtic blood with indigenous ancestry somewhere in his family tree.
 In Canada, the English tried to exterminate this country’s indigenous people and for most of our history, folks who could pass for white were not waving flags to show their pride at having mixed ancestry.
 Boyden’s story of a lost, mixed heritage is a common story in Canada.
-My heritage is the same (though the lost ancestry in my case is black American).
-At an early age, when Boyden discovered his own indigenous ancestry, instead of hiding it he embraced it.
-He’s made a career and become a public figure thanks to that early act of embracing his indigenous heritage.
-Other than Boyden’s notoriety, this is a fairly pedestrian reality in Canada.
-I have a fair-skinned, auburn haired friend I’ve know for thirty years who just found out she has Metis in her ancestry.
+My lost heritage is of a similar bent, though the broken lineage is that of black American.

 It seems for a small faction of resentful figures Boyden’s success and notoriety was a pill too bitter to swallow given their work for the cause.
 So, they called him a fraud, a poser, accused him of shape-shifting in a head-dress for publicity and cash.
-The insinuation, although not stated, was that his success came at the cost of a real indigenous person’s success, which is completely absurd.
-It was this country’s version of the “birther issue.”
-Except the figure under attack wasn’t a would-be political oppressor vying for the most powerful political office in the land.
+The insinuation was that his success came at the cost of a real indigenous person’s success, which is completely absurd.
+It was this country’s version of the “birther issue,” except the figure under attack wasn’t a would-be political oppressor vying for the most powerful political office in the land.
 Boyden is an artist and vocal champion of indigenous rights.
 Those responsible for stirring this pot seem like a petty lot, more angry that Boyden gets to go to all the good parties than anything else.
 It was a sad, pointless row; one clearly rooted in professional resentment.

 I am glad Boyden has decided to respond in his own words, and I hope it puts an end to the shenanigans to sandbag him.
 I also hope the sordid affair has done nothing to discourage Boyden from avidly pursuing his next project, and the other projects delving into the lives of the indigenous subjects he has in store for us down the road.
 I and countless others anxiously await these for years to come.
 On that point, I do wish Boyden would stop being such a do-gooder for indigenous causes and stick exclusively to writing his extraordinary books so we wouldn’t have to wait as long between each project.

-Boyden’s books have been responsible, in my own case, for helping to identify with indigenous voices because I just don’t have any other way of doing so.
+Boyden’s books have been responsible, in my own case, for helping to identify with indigenous voices because I simply do not have any other way of doing so.
 I have no indigenous blood, nor do I have close friends or family who are indigenous.
-It is difficult for me to obtain more than a superficial glimpse of life through their eyes.
-Paying attention to the news or media does not allow us to connect in more than a shallow way to an identity we do not share.
-There is always an agenda and the view is too easily tainted by our own intellectual filter.
+I grew up in affluent white neighbourhoods and had no way of understanding what life through their eyes would have been like.

 This is the real power of fiction and other narrative accounts, especially where the subject is the marginalized, forgotten, or disenfranchised in a society.
 Having readers living the lives of a well-crafted, disenfranchised protagonist allows them to experience the pain and suffering of another human being whose tragic experiences are difficult to imagine.
 That their marginalized existence is a by-product of structures in our society becomes evident, and is undeniable, as we see them come crashing down upon a novel’s protagonist.